 Hong Kong's Trade with Canada

-Hong Kong’s total imports from Canada decreased by 9% to US$1.5 billion in 2016, after decreasing by 1% to US$1.7 billion in 2015.
-Leading import items in 2016 included crude vegetable materials (shared 14% of the total), telecommunications equipment & parts (7%), fresh, chilled or frozen meat of bovine animals (7%), crustaceans, molluscs & aquatic invertebrates, chilled, frozen, dried, salted or in brine (6%), semi-conductors, electronic valves & tubes (4%), manufactures of base metal (3%), fixed vegetable fats and oils, soft, crude, refined or fractionated (3%), fresh, chilled or frozen meat & edible meat offal (3%), metallic salts and peroxysalts of inorganic acids (3%), jewellery (3%), parts & accessories of office machines/computers (3%), measuring, checking, analysing & controlling instruments & apparatus (3%), medicaments (including veterinary medicaments (3%) and computers (3%).
+Hong Kong’s total imports from Canada fell by 7% to US$1.1 billion in the first ten months of 2017, after decreasing by 9% to US$1.5 billion in 2016.
+Leading import items in January-October 2017 included crude vegetable materials (shared 9% of the total), telecommunications equipment & parts (9%), fresh, chilled or frozen meat of bovine animals (7%), crustaceans, molluscs & aquatic invertebrates, chilled, frozen, dried, salted or in brine (6%), medicaments (including veterinary medicaments (4%), fresh, chilled or frozen meat & edible meat offal (4%), fixed vegetable fats and oils, soft, crude, refined or fractionated (3%), measuring, checking, analysing & controlling instruments & apparatus (3%), non-electric engines & motors & parts (3%) and parts & accessories of office machines/computers (3%).

 Canadian Involvement in the Hong Kong Economy

 Hong Kong is home to a large Canadian business community.
-As of 1 June 2016, there were 17 regional headquarters and 32 regional offices of Canadian companies in Hong Kong.
-Many leading Canadian banking institutions are represented in Hong Kong, including Bank of Montreal, Bank of Nova Scotia, Canadian Imperial Bank of Commerce (CIBC), National Bank of Canada, Royal Bank of Canada and Toronto-Dominion Bank.
+As of 1 June 2017, there were 19 regional headquarters and 30 regional offices of Canadian companies in Hong Kong.
+Many leading Canadian banking institutions are represented in Hong Kong, including Bank of Montreal, Bank of Nova Scotia, Canadian Imperial Bank of Commerce (CIBC), National Bank of Canada, Scotiabank (Hong Kong) Limited, Manulife Bank of Canada, Royal Bank of Canada and Toronto-Dominion Bank.
 Other Canadian companies which are also active in Hong Kong include Air Canada, Bombardier Transportation, Delmar (logistics), Four Seasons Hotel, Lululemon Athletica, Manulife International, Maple Leaf Foods, Neverblue (media), Port of Montreal and Sun Life Assurance.

-Canada was the 8th-largest destination of Hong Kong’s outward FDI, with a stock of US$9.6 billion (or HK$74.5 billion) as at the end of 2015.
-Meanwhile, Canada has a substantial investment in Hong Kong, with a total stock of US$4.5 billion (or HK$35.2 billion) as at the end of 2015.
+Canada was the 10th-largest destination of Hong Kong’s outward FDI, with a stock of US$9.4 billion (or HK$72.5 billion) as at the end of 2016.
+Meanwhile, Canada has a substantial investment in Hong Kong, with a total stock of US$5.5 billion (or HK$42.6 billion) as at the end of 2016.

 Representing some 1,100 members with business interests in Canada, the Chinese mainland and Hong Kong, the Canadian Chamber of Commerce in Hong Kong is the largest Canadian business organisation outside Canada.
 It is also one of the largest and most active international chambers in Hong Kong and one of the most influential business groups in the Asia Pacific.
-On the other hand, the Hong Kong-Canada Business Association (HKCBA), with approximately 1,300 members, is one of the largest bilateral trade associations in Canada.
+On the other hand, the Canada-based Hong Kong-Canada Business Association (HKCBA), with over 1,000 members in eight major cities (Vancouver, Calgary, Edmonton, Winnipeg, Toronto, Ottawa, Montreal and Atlantic) coast to coast, is one of Canada’s largest bilateral trade associations.

 Since offshore trade has not been recorded by ordinary trade figures, these numbers do not necessarily reflect the export business managed by Hong Kong companies.